Skip to content

-How to Read 3 Books a Day
+Maximize Reading: How to Read Faster, 3 Books Daily!

 Reading speed has little to do with raw brain processing power.
 In essence, it’s just about controlling eye movement and minimizing eye idle time.